1965 Maccabiah Games: Notable performances

 In swimming, American 15-year-old 130-pound schoolboy Mark Spitz, swimming in his first international competition, won four gold medals—the 400 m freestyle, the 1,500 freestyle, the 400 m individual medley, and the 800 m freestyle relay.
 Also in swimming, Marilyn Ramenofsky of the US, who the year prior won a silver medal at the Olympics in the 400-meter freestyle, won the gold medal in the 400-meter freestyle.
 Israeli Yvonne Tobis, 17 years old, won the 400 m individual medley.
 Israeli Shlomit Nir, a future Olympian, won the 200 m breaststroke, beating out Mexican silver medalist and future Olympian Tamara Oynick.
 Israeli Olympian Gershon Shefa won a gold medal in the 200 m breaststroke.
 Australian 19-year-old Olympian John Stark won a gold medal in the 200 m butterfly.

-In track and field, American Olympic champion and world record holder Gerry Ashworth ran in the Games, winning a gold medal in the 4x100, and a gold medal in the 400 m relay.
+In track and field, American Olympic champion and world record holder Gerry Ashworth ran in the Games, winning a gold medal in 10.6 seconds in the 100 m dash, and a gold medal in the 400 m relay.
 World record holder Henry Laskau of the United States won the gold medal in 3,000 m race walking.
 Lorraine Lotzof (South Africa) won the 100m, 200m and 400m athletic events.
 She was awarded Trophy for Outstanding Athlete across all sports at the 1965 Games.
 Olympian Michal Lamdani competed for Israel in the high jump, winning a gold medal.

 In tennis, Dutchman Tom Okker won both the men's singles and the mixed doubles gold medals.
 American Mike Franks won a gold medal in doubles in tennis, and a silver medal in men's singles, losing to Okker.
 Canadian Vicki Berner won a gold medal in women's singles, defeating South African Esmé Emmanuel who won the silver medal, defeating American Marilyn Aschner along the way.
 Emmanuel won a gold medal in women's tennis in doubles with partner Rene Wolpert, defeating Americans Nadine Netter and Carole Wright.